Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 21 September 2024 06.22.58 UTC
+- WIB: Sabtu, 21 September 2024 08.45.53 UTC
-- WITA: Sabtu, 21 September 2024 07.22.58 UTC
+- WITA: Sabtu, 21 September 2024 09.45.53 UTC
-- WIT: Sabtu, 21 September 2024 08.22.58 UTC
+- WIT: Sabtu, 21 September 2024 10.45.53 UTC

 Kutipan Inspiratif:
-"We have more media than ever and more technology in our lives.
-It's supposed to help us communicate, but it has the opposite effect of isolating us."
+"Success is no accident.
+It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do."

-Kategori: technology
+Kategori: success